crev-dev/cargo-crev/cargo-crev/src/doc/trust.md

 exist at least on path from R and Y, where every previous node directly trusts the next one at the level at least as high.

-That's because any *effective trust level* can only be as high as the higest *effective trust level*
+That's because any *effective trust level* can only be as high as the highest *effective trust level*

 ### Depth of the WoT